Religious Education & Philosophy

 is a taboo area for discussion and oracy.
 It is significant to address this in a space

 which is safe and open.
-It addresses key worldviews; religious perspectives, as well as
+It addresses key worldviews, religious perspectives, as well as

 Humanist and atheist conceptions of life after death.